 Frozen or on the rocks?
 Shaker or glass?
 Salt or no salt?
-Marg our words, whatever you pick, it’s the recipe for a fiesta.
-These places were all voted on by locals, so if you don’t see your favorite on here, take it with a grain of salt.
+Marg our words, this list of the best margaritas in Greater Des Moines is a recipe for a fiesta.
+These places were voted by locals, so if you don’t see your favorite, take it with a grain of salt.
 Or a whole rim of salt.
 Either way, these are all worth a shot!

 Mi Mexico